Balloon angioplasty appears to be just as good as surgery to unblock carotid arteries.

-Opening a blocked heart artery with a balloon and then propping it open with a wire-mesh stent— coronary angioplasty plus stenting—has become a near-equal partner with bypass surgery for restoring blood flow to the heart.
-Although coronary angioplasty plus stenting isn’t quite as durable as bypass surgery, it is much easier on the body, since it doesn’t require opening the chest.
+Opening a blocked heart artery with a balloon and then propping it open with a wire-mesh stent has become a near-equal partner with bypass surgery for restoring blood flow to the heart.
+Although coronary angioplasty plus stenting isn't quite as durable as bypass surgery, it is much easier on the body, since it doesn't require opening the chest.
 Giving up a tiny bit of effectiveness for a much shorter recovery is an excellent trade-off for some people.

-The situation is different in the carotid arteries, which convey oxygen-rich blood to the brain.
-In that territory, carotid angioplasty plus stenting (CAS) hasn’t quite proved itself to be the equal of endarterectomy, an operation to clean out a clogged carotid artery.
-Results from one long-awaited clinical trial showed that CAS is nearly as safe and effective as carotid endarterectomy when done by an expert, while results from a second trial indicate that surgery is still the best bet for most people.
+The most recent studies suggest the situation is similar in the carotid arteries, which convey oxygen-rich blood to the brain.
+In that territory, carotid angioplasty plus stenting (CAS) for many people may be the equal of endarterectomy, an operation to clean out a clogged carotid artery.

 Opening a clogged carotid

 There are two main ways to open a narrowed carotid artery.